andreasdominik/Susi/docs/src/pages/install.md

 #### [stt]
 Configuration of the STT daemon.
 By default Google STT is used because of its very high accuracy and common knowledge.
-However, it's no longer local and private.
+However, it's not local and private.
 Mozilla DeepSpeech can be used for English language if installed by uncommenting the respective line.
 Other services may be included by exchange the `binary`.